Talent-Roy/personal-tech-blog/content/posts/2020-05-12-how-to-fix-react-component-loading-halfway-down-the-page.md

   }
 ```

-If you are running react 16. and above, a more elegant and reusable fix would be to create a `<ScrollToTop/>` component which can be imported and used wherever you have such an issue.
-The content of the `<ScrollToTop/>` component would look like thus:
+If you are running react 16. and above, a more elegant and reusable fix would be to create a `<ScrollToTop/>` component which can be imported and used in your App.js page.
+I'll show you how to do that, but first the content of the `<ScrollToTop/>` component would look thus:

 ```javascript
 import { useEffect } from "react";